 Also, wrigleyville South has the amazing distinction of housing more same sex couples living together than 98.4% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-American households most often have a car, and regularly they have two or three.
-But households in the Wrigleyville South neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Wrigleyville South neighborhood have a highly unusual car ownership.
 38.7% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.0% of U.S. neighborhoods.

 The Wrigleyville South neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 31,868 persons per square mile in the neighborhood, it is more packed with people than 97.2% of the nation's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Wrigleyville South neighborhood is among the top 5% of American neighborhoods in terms of walkability.